KatDawg7/ChatToSpeech/README.md

   4. I think that's it

 ###Help/Contribute
-I've had a lot of fun working on this project, but, like I said earlier, I am still learning and would greatly appreciate your input and advice.
+I've had a lot of fun working on this project, but like I said earlier, I am still learning and would greatly appreciate your input and advice.

 you can find me on twitter here: https://twitter.com/KatDawgo7 and on twitch here: https://www.twitch.tv/katdawg7